Lao PDR - A country profile

 Introduction

-Lao People’s Democratic Republic (PDR) is a landlocked, mountainous country that is widely covered with tropical rainforests.9 It is bordered by China and Myanmar to the north, Cambodia to the south, Vietnam to the east and Thailand to the west.10 The Mekong River is a major transportation route.11
+Lao People’s Democratic Republic (PDR) is a landlocked, mountainous country that is widely covered with tropical rainforests.
+It is bordered by China and Myanmar to the north, Cambodia to the south, Vietnam to the east and Thailand to the west.
+Overall, the country extends about 650 miles (1,050 km) from northwest to southeast.8

 Economy

-Lao PDR’s economy is set to grow by 6.9 percent in 2019.12 Growth is driven by the expansion of infrastructure-related construction activities, electricity exports, and growth in wholesale and retail trade.13 It hopes to make hydropower the largest source of state revenue by 2025 and thus become the “battery of Southeast Asia.14 If the expected construction of the first high-speed 414 km rail line between Kunming, southern China and Vientiane, the capital city of Lao PDR, as part of the Kunming-Singapore railway is realised in 2022, it will be the “leap towards full connectivity with the region.”15
+Lao PDR’s economy was set to grow by 6.9 percent in 2019.9 Growth was driven by the expansion of infrastructure-related construction activities, electricity exports, and growth in wholesale and retail trade.10 The country hopes to make hydropower the largest source of state revenue by 2025 and thus become the “battery of Southeast Asia”.11 If the expected construction of the first high-speed 414 km rail line between Kunming, southern China and Vientiane, the capital city of Lao PDR, as part of the Kunming-Singapore railway is realised in 2022, it will be the “leap towards full connectivity with the region.”12

 Foreign investments